lightward/mechanic-tasks/tasks/send-email-when-an-order-is-tagged/README.md

 **Important notes**

 * This task also adds a _second_ tag to the order when the email is sent, as a flag to mark the order as having had that email sent.
 This helps Mechanic remember what orders should _not_ have an email sent.
-* To help out merchants who have lots of existing orders, this task doesn't watch orders that were created _before_ you add this task to your Mechanic account.
+* To help out merchants who have lots of existing orders, by default this task doesn't watch orders that were created _before_ you add this task to your Mechanic account.